sanoodles/wrtranslator/README.md

 WordReference Translator
 ========================

-Open a tab with WordReference&#39;s translation for the selected word.
-Through a floating link, or by pressing &quot;D&quot; key.
+Open a new tab with WordReference&#39;s translation for the selected word.
+How:
+* Through a floating link (when double clicking on the word)
+* By pressing &quot;D&quot; key
+* Through context menu "Translate"
+* Through Firefox's global menu "Tools"

 You can [install WordReference Translator on Firefox](https://addons.mozilla.org/en-US/firefox/addon/wordreference-translator/).